Sunday, June 30, 2024

 As the new plan evolved Halifax Shipyard became the location for construction of "surface combatants" and Seaspan Shipyard in British Columbia the centre for "non-combatants".
 Both facilties had to be rebuilt and re-equipped to eventually build sophisticated naval vessels and so were contracted to build a variety of other government ships.
 Construction of these ships has provided valuable opportunities for worker training and the development of design, supply chain, and operational management skills.

-Halifax Shipyard has built a series of Arctic Offshore Patrol Vessels for the RCN.
+Halifax Shipyard has built a series of Arctic and Offshore Patrol Vessels for the RCN.
 The fifth of these was launched late last year and is fitting out now.
 The sixth ship is under construction.
 Two variants for the Canadian Coast Guard will follow.
 These two were added as a stop gap to ensure continuity and skill retention at the shipyard until the surface combatant project gets rolling.

 At the announcement on Friday there was a ceremonial "test weld" conducted, but it will still be some time before actual construction starts.
 All the recent projects have included test work and mock-ups that have not formed part of the actual ships.